NSaha27/Currency-Converter-Program-with-Real-Time-Conversion-Rates/README.md

 💱 Currency Converter (JavaScript)
 A simple Currency Converter web application built using HTML, CSS, and Vanilla JavaScript.
 This project allows users to convert an amount from one currency to another using real-time exchange rates.

 🚀 Features
-Convert between multiple currencies:\n
+Convert between multiple currencies:
 USD (Dollar),
 EUR (Euro),
 INR (Rupee),